 In other words, while both forms of writing reside on the same continuum of expression (along with journalism, academic writing, poetry, and so on), they are rather distant from each other on that continuum.
 If you spend the vast majority of your time doing one, it will be difficult to switch hats and do the other.

 But being good at technical writing doesn’t mean you will compose excellent fiction any more than writing great novels means you will craft effective user guides.
-In my past experience as a tech comm hiring manager, I rarely saw a candidate with a creative writing background who could demonstrate competence in technical writing.
+In my past experience as a tech comm hiring manager, I rarely saw a candidate with a creative writing background who could write effective technical documents.
 Emphasis on rarely.
 It’s possible, just uncommon.
 Your ability to switch between these forms depends a great deal on how much time you spend writing in each of them, how well you understand their features and rhetorical differences, and, no doubt, what your reading habits are.

 It’s worth expanding on this thesis by considering a few specific categories and examples.
 Of course, much of this is based on my personal observations and experience.
 I’d be curious to hear from other writers who frequently cross these genres.